the waterfall at 60 foot falls perth flowing down granite rocks into emerald green pool

 Trail ascending to the lookout

-Make sure to stop at the lookout to see the Sixty Foot Falls (one of Perth’s best waterfalls).
+Make sure to stop at the lookout to see the falls (one of Perth’s best waterfalls).
 This waterfall only flows after heavy rain, so I suggest visiting at the end of winter or early spring.
 It’s been pretty wet this winter, so the waterfall flowed nicely.

 the top of the waterfall flowing over rocks at 60 foot falls